grimicorn/danholloran-me/source/_posts/looking-into-statamic-flat-file-cms.md

 ---
+extends: _layouts.post
-title: Looking Into Statamic Flat File CMS
+title: "Looking Into Statamic Flat File CMS"
-layout: post
+date: "2016-06-14 10:47"
 ---
 I still have not built anything with [Statamic](https://statamic.com/) but it seems really promising.
 Even at $200 a license I believe it would be worth it.
 Well at least if you are working on a site for a business.
 I would like to use it for my personal site with the static file caching mode so it would be much like the static site I have now with Jekyll.
 In that case $200 may be a little too much since as a developer I am fine compiling my blog and deploying it.